OriginProtocol/origin-dollar/contracts/contracts/token/README-token-logic.md

 We are revamping the our rebasing token contract.

 The primary objective is to allow delegated yield.
-Delegated yield allows an account to seemlessly transfer all earned yield to another account.
+Delegated yield allows an account to seamlessly transfer all earned yield to another account.

 Secondarily, we'd like to fix the tiny rounding issues around transfers and between local account information and global tracking slots.